from netgen.occ import *

 Maxwell PEC Indirect Method#

-Define the geometry of the perfect conductor and create a mesh:
+Define the geometry of the perfect conductor \(\Omega\), create a mesh and test and trial functions according to the mesh:

 sp = Sphere( (0,0,0), 1)